DavidNP96/project/DESIGN.md

 dropdown or slider to scroll through years and render new worldmap

 ## linechart
-by clicking on counntry the value country will be returned with which is linked to data in the json file. with this i'll be able to render a linechart which shows the trend in animal consumption.
+by clicking on a country the value country will be returned with which is linked to data in the json file. with this i'll be able to render a linechart which shows the trend in animal consumption.

 ## piechart